NATO, Submarines and Looking Back on Tragedy

 white males who are heterosexual, and if to the degree they're still Christian, are exploiters and they have a history of exploitation and they owe

-gays, transgendered, female, and people of color reparations, whether that's affirmative action or actual reparations, who knows?
+gays, transgendered, female, and people of color reparations, whether that's affirmative action or actual reparations, who knows.

-the problem with it is they don't talk about class.
+The problem with it is they don't talk about class.

-So you get this ridiculous with the black lesbian, female, Harvard law
+So it doesn't mean anything.
+So you get this ridiculous with the black lesbian female Harvard law graduate is a greater victim deserving of compensation than who?

-an old broken down white guy like me, you know, so not me as far as what I do, but
+It's because he, you know, an old broken down white guy like me, you know, so not me as far as what I do, but

+as being a white male 69, and it doesn't make any sense.
 And when you make a coalition based on victimhood, and there's so many multiplicities of victimhood, then you can't figure it out.

 And I always thought that black lesbian

-women could not be culpable of anything because of the intersectionality rules.
+women could not be culpable with anything because of the intersectionality rules.
+But apparently, if you're insufficiently

-But apparently, if you're insufficiently sympathetic to transgender people in sports, then all of your protective armor vanishes and you're vulnerable.
+sympathetic to transgender people in sports, then all of your protective armor vanishes and you're vulnerable.
+It just shows you the

 ridiculousness when we start looking at people as A, collectives, and at B, as stereotype cardboard cutouts of race and gender.
+Notice I didn't say class.

 Remember when you were in college?

 Race, class, gender, race, class.
+Now there's no class.

 It's always race, gender.